rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

 4. **How to have automation assist in generating scripts to impose potential loads ...**

-   ... instead of responding to change by manually adding correlations and verifications again after each change.
+   This avoids responding to change by manually adding correlations and verifications again after each change.

    "Functional" test scripts run to generate load test scripts using advanced software that pulls in previously defined correlations and verifications.